 Now, The Ester Republic, on the other hand, is run by a flaming liberal Greenie feminist.
 As in, a card-carrying Green.
 And she's proud of it, too.
 The Republic (when in its paper form) came out more or less monthly, and has local news, lots of opinion, editorial cartoons (mostly by local cartoonists), and occasional reporting and muckraking by actual journalists.
 Most of the writers are locals.

-The Ester Republic Press is the parent company of The Ester Republic, and produces periodicals, books, and the odd marketing item.
+The Ester Republic Press was the parent company of The Ester Republic, and produced periodicals, books, and the odd marketing item.

 The Press offices are back once again in the home of the Publisher, safely surrounded by piles of paper and undone laundry.
 For more about the staff of the Press and the paper, please see Irregulars for the Republic.